Skip to content

 Required GPA, Withdrawal Grades, and Repeat Courses

 GPA.
-You need to earn a B or higher in the proseminar course required for admission as well as Introduction to Sustainability and Environmental Management and a B– or higher in each of the subsequent courses.
+You need to earn a B or higher in the proseminar course required for admission (ENVR 101) as well as Quantitative Research in Sustainability (ENVR 210) and a B– or higher in each of the subsequent courses.
 In addition, your cumulative GPA cannot dip below 3.0.

 Withdrawal Grades.
-You are allowed to receive one withdrawal (WD) grade without it affecting your GPA.
+You are allowed to receive 1 withdrawal (WD) grade without it affecting your GPA.
 Any additional WD grades count as zero in your cumulative GPA.
 See Academic Standing.

 Repeat Courses.
 We advise you to review the ALM program’s strict policies about repeating courses.
 Generally speaking, you may not repeat a course to improve your GPA or to fulfill a degree requirement (if the minimum grade was not initially achieved).
 Nor can you repeat a course for graduate credit that you’ve previously completed at Harvard Extension School or Harvard Summer School at the undergraduate level.